bitdoze/toolhunt.net/src/content/mac/collate.md

 ---
-title: "Collate AI"
+title: "Collate AI - Your Offline PDF Assistant for Mac"
 publishedDate: 2025-03-04
 logo: "/images/mac/collate-logo.webp"
 uiImage: "/images/mac/collate-ui.webp"
-description: "Collate is a powerful offline PDF reader and AI assistant for Mac that lets you read, highlight, summarize, and chat with your documents without needing an internet connection."
+description: "A free, offline PDF reader and AI assistant for Mac that lets you read, highlight, summarize, and chat with your documents—all with total privacy."
 youtubeId: ""
 keyFeatures: [
-  "Offline PDF reading",
+  "Offline PDF reader",
-  "AI document summarization",
+  "AI-powered summaries",
-  "Chat with PDF content",
+  "Chat with your PDFs",
-  "Complete privacy protection",
+  "100% private processing",
-  "Intuitive file organization",
+  "Smart file organization",
-  "Free unlimited use"
+  "Unlimited free use"
 ]
 category: "Productivity"
 pricing: "Free"